 Plumbing fixtures and appliances in your home use various quantities of water.
 If you want to be more energy-efficient, then there are various options that can be used to obtain a greener home.

-The faucets in the kitchen and bathroom of your home account for up to 15 percent or more of the total water use each year.
-This means that water is wasted when it is allowed to run down the drain.
-You can be washing your hands or brushing your teeth in the morning.
 One way to conserve water is to have all the faucets replaced with a WaterSense labeled sink faucet.
 A WaterSense faucet reduces the volume of water by up to 30 percent or more without any noticeable drop in water pressure.

 The reduction of water from a kitchen or bathroom faucet can be achieved by using faucet aerators that are designed to be energy-efficient.
 Aerators allow the air and water from a faucet to mix.
 This result is a reduction in the amount of water without a decrease in water pressure.
 Installing faucet aerators is the easiest way to use less water in a kitchen or bathroom.
 Typical aerators for kitchen faucets are rated for 2.2 gallons per minute.
 Aerators for bathroom faucets are rated up to 1 gallon per minute.
 These can be found at any home improvement store or plumbing supply store.